BMW’s low coolant warning typically comes on due to the low coolant level in the engine bay’s expansion tank.

 - If your BMW is under warranty, take your car to the dealer, and they will top off the cooling system free of charge.

-Coolant level full, I still get low coolant warning light.
+The coolant level is full, but I still get a low coolant warning light.

 What BMW engine coolant should I use?